Chuck Close

 A legendary portrait painter and master of photorealism, Chuck Close is one of the most influential artists of his generation, renowned for his meticulous detail and innovative technique, which deeply impacted both American culture and the international art community.

-In an artistic journey that lasted more than 50 years, Close revolutionized the art scene, transforming the canons of academic portrait and experimenting in different forms—from Polaroid photography to oil painting, mosaic-tilework, and tapestry.
+With an artistic journey spanning over five decades, Close revolutionized the art scene, transforming the canons of academic portrait and experimenting in different forms of expression—from Polaroid photography to oil painting, mosaic-tilework, and tapestry.
 He created portraits from tonal grids of fingerprints, pointillist dots, brushstrokes, paper pulp, and countless other media.

 In 1962, Close received his bachelor’s degree from the University of Washington.
 Immersed in abstraction, he radically changed his style after graduating from the Yale School of Art in 1964, beginning to work in photorealist techniques, creating large-format Polaroid images and transferring them to canvases.
 In 1967 he had his first solo show, and in 1971 the Los Angeles Museum of Art opened a major exhibition with a series of black and white portraits.